-If you’re the parent of young adults, you may be wondering if the kids are ever going to make it on their own.
+If you’re the parent of young adults, you may be wondering if your kids are ever going to make it on their own.

 Younger workers wobbling

-Younger adults’ difficulty finding steady work and accumulating savings is also the result of longer-term economic trends.
+Younger adults’ economic difficulties are a reflection of long-term economic trends.
 More jobs today require advanced skills.
 Fewer high-paying factory jobs are available for workers who have only a high school diploma, The Wall Street Journal writes.

 1. Set boundaries gently but firmly

-Tell them that you’ll be there for them as you gradually shift more and more of the weight for their financial responsibilities to them.
-Ask them to help identify nonfinancial ways you can be supportive and then commit to the ones you can, in the place of money.
+Tell them that you’ll be there for them as they take on more and more of their financial responsibilities.
+Ask them to help identify nonfinancial ways you can be supportive, and then commit to the ones you can, in the place of money.

 2. Make a plan to end help, with dates

 This is a big change and it could be tough on all of you.
 Tell the kids what they can and can’t expect from you.
-Make a road map for this journey, with milestones — goals and the dates for achieving them.
+Make a road map for this journey, with goals and dates for achieving them.

 If possible, include your kids in setting these goals and in discussing how to reach them.
 Involving them respects and supports their independence.
 It also may give you important information about what’s realistic for them to achieve and when.

 Of course not all kids will be able to respect their parents’ need to pull back.
-Some won’t be able to participate in this planning with you.
+Some won’t be willing to participate in this planning with you.

 One way of defusing the difficulties may be to get help from someone who’s neutral, a nonprofit financial counselor.
 NFCC counseling is free or low-cost.
-Counselors can act as “an independent third party, helping to peacefully and reasonably facilitate the transition to independence,” Cunningham says.
+Counselors can act as an independent third party to facilitate the transition to independence.

 3. Help them create a budget